Disorderly Brexit will result in €21 billion hit to Irish economy, Ifac warns

 Supports

-Mr Casey said spending on Covid-related supports in the final quarter of 2020 is likely to be less than anticipated, as it spending on capital projects, bringing the likely deficit down to €18 billion or lower.
+Mr Casey said spending on Covid-related supports in the final quarter of 2020 is likely to be less than anticipated, as is spending on capital projects, resulting in a deficit of €18 billion or lower.

 Nonetheless, the council warned that Ireland’s debt ratios will climb to between 109 and 127 per cent of modified gross national income by end of 2021 as a result of additional borrowing to fund Covid-related supports.
 “Assuming interest rates remain reasonably favourable, debt ratios should fall over the medium term except in a repeat waves [of the virus] scenario,” Mr Barnes said.